 Survol is a pure-Python software which runs on Windows™ and Linux™ operating systems.
 It is easy to port Survol on other platforms: Its modular architecture is such that, when a module cannot run for any reason, it is simply disabled.

 Survol can run on Python 2 or Python 3, in 32 or 64 bits.
 It also runs on the PyPy implementation.
 It does not need special Python libraries, nor the latest Python version.
 Its performance requirements are very low and it can run on an Internet of Things network.
 Some of the most important Python modules it uses are:

 Yes, this is possible, but they will be poorly integrated in Survol.
 However, if you want to integrate a piece of software written into another language, it is possible to create your own Python module in your programming language.
-This is easy (C++, Java, Perl, Fortran etc. If you simply need to speed up you Python code, consider using Pypy, an alternate Python interpreter
+This is easy in C++, Java, Perl, Fortran etc. If you simply need to speed up you Python code, consider using Pypy, an alternate Python interpreter

 Survol uses Graphviz , an open source graph visualization software, to represent its structural information as an SVG diagram.
 It is not absolutely required because Survol has other rendering methods, but stable SVG representations are convenient to generate print reports or slides.